 VRC01LS is a monoclonal antibody ("MAb").
 "Monoclonal" means that all the antibodies in the product are the same.
 The formal name for the product is "VRC-HIVMAB080-00-AB."
+As of February 7, 2017, 36 subjects have received one or more administrations of VRC01LS without serious side effects.

-VRC01LS is a new version of the monoclonal antibody VRC01 that has been given to over 100 healthy and HIV-infected adults and has been found to be safe and well-tolerated.
+VRC01LS is a new version of the monoclonal antibody VRC01 that has been given to over 840 healthy and HIV-infected adults and has been found to be safe and well-tolerated.
 VRC01LS is identical to VRC01 except for a small structural change.
 The purpose of this change is to make VRC01LS last longer in the body.
+As expected, early results from another VRC study that is testing VRC01LS at the 40mg/kg IV dose in adults without HIV infection show that the antibody may still be detected in the subject's samples at the last study visit (168 days).

 VRC01LS is a human antibody and a synthetic product based on an antibody that was first found in an HIV-infected person.
 Although the antibody was found in a human, the product is not made by collecting it from a human.
 VRC01LS was developed by the Vaccine Research Center (VRC), NIH and made in a drug manufacturing laboratory.
-There is currently a study of VRC01LS in 22 adults without HIV infection.
+There is currently a study of VRC01LS in 36 adults without HIV infection.
 This is the first study to give VRC01LS to HIV infected humans.